turingschool/try-turing/teachers/iteration/index.md

 ## A More Advanced Method

 Sometimes, we don't want to perform the exact same action on every element in an array.
 Let's think about the favoriting feature on Kahoot:
-- A user can favorite a kahoot
+- A user can "favorite" a kahoot
 - A user can view all kahoots
-- A user can click a button to _just_ view favorited kahoots
+- A user can click a button to view favorited kahoots _only_

 How did the program sift through all the elements in the `kahoots` array and know to only show some?
 Again, since Ruby is _such_ a friendly language, it gives us a method called `select` that does the heavy lifting for us.